dqualizer/loadtest-translator-prototype/README.md

 A demonstrative component to adapt an OpenAPI-schema to a _**dqlang**_-API-Schema.

 - [modeler-mock](https://github.com/dqualizer/loadtest-translator-prototype/tree/main/modeler-mock):
-A mocked component of _**dqedit**_ that is used to produce a modeling.
+A mocked component of _**dqanalyzer**_ that is used to produce a modeling.

 - [loadtest-translator](https://github.com/dqualizer/loadtest-translator-prototype/tree/main/loadtest-translator):
-One part of _**dqtranslator**_ that is responsible for combining the modeling with the mapping and produce a _**dqlang**_-load-test-configuration from it.
+One part of _**dqtranslator**_ that is responsible for combining the modeling with the mapping and produce a _**dqlang**_-loadtest-configuration from it.

 - [k6-adapter](https://github.com/dqualizer/loadtest-translator-prototype/tree/main/k6-adapter):
-A component used to adapt a _**dqlang**_-load-test-configuration into a configuration better suited for the load testing tool [k6](https://k6.io/docs/).
+A component used to adapt a _**dqlang**_-loadtest-configuration into a configuration better suited for the load testing tool [k6](https://k6.io/docs/).

 - [k6-configuration-runner](https://github.com/dqualizer/loadtest-translator-prototype/tree/main/k6-configuration-runner):
-A component that transforms adapted load test configuration into k6 scripts.
+A component that transforms adapted loadtest configuration into k6 scripts.
 These scripts will be executed.
 The test results will be exported to InfluxDB(v2) and can be viewed in Grafana.
 ---